brayberg/ECE_535_Project/README.md

 - Jenny Utstein - Writing, Research

 ## Project Timeline
 - Our team will work on the project for at least 1-2 hours in a week
+- Complete reviewing references
+- Gain an understanding of federated learning
+- Setup Python with CUDA enabled GPU
+- Begin analysis of datasets and analyzing model accuracy

 ## References
 - Multimodal Federated Learning on IOT Data (https://pure-research.york.ac.uk/ws/portalfiles/portal/ 79047763/2109.04833v2.pdf)